steve228uk/Dribbble-Concepts/README.md

 ## Concepts

-- **Gradient Text** - Based on (Cassius Kiani's Concept)[https://dribbble.com/shots/3242185-Looking-for-a-Party].
+- **Gradient Text** - Based on [Cassius Kiani's Concept](https://dribbble.com/shots/3242185-Looking-for-a-Party]).
 This is an animated gradient masked with a UILabel to provide a fun effect.